theAndreas/TimerTwo/README.md

 Sets the period in microseconds.
 The minimum period or highest frequency this library supports is 1 microsecond or 1 MHz.
 The maximum period is 32768 microseconds or about 0.032768 seconds.
 Note that setting the period will change the attached interrupt and both pwm outputs' frequencies and duty cycles simultaneously.

 ### enablePwm(PwmPin, DutyCycle)
 Generates a PWM waveform on the specified pin.
-Output pins for Timer1 are PORTB pin 3 and PORTD pin 3, so you have to choose between these two, anything else is ignored.
-On Arduino, these are digital pins 11 (PWM_PIN_11) and 3 (PWM_PIN_3).
+Output pins for Timer1 are PORTB pin 3 and PORTD pin 3.
+On Arduino, these are digital pins 11 and 3 (PWM_PIN_3).
+But the library supports Pwm only for Pin3.
+Because in the Timer Mode 5 PWM, Phase Correct the register (OCRA) is used to save the top value.
 The duty cycle is specified as a 8 bit value, so anything between 0 and 255.

 ### attachInterrupt(sTimerOverflowCallback)
 Calls a function at the specified interval in microseconds.
 Be careful about trying to execute too complicated of an interrupt at too high of a frequency, or the CPU may never enter the main loop and your program will 'lock up'.